chuanqitan/chuanqitan.github.io/index.md

 ===========

 Reviewer of:
+* ACTA Automatica Sinica
+* International Conference on Artificial Neural Networks (ICANN)
+* International Conference on Cognitive Systems and Information Processing (ICCSIP)
+* International Conference on Neural Information Processing (ICONIP)
+* IEEE Access
+* IEEE International Conference on Multisensor Fusion and Intelgration for Intelligent Systems (MFi)
+* IEEE Robotics and Automation Letters
 * IEEE Transactions on Industrial Informatics
-* IEEE Robotics and Automation Letters
 * IEEE CYBER
-* IEEE Access
-* Neurocomputing
 * International Journal of Advanced Robotic Systems (IJARS)
+* IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
 * International JJournal of Biomedical and Health Informatics (IJ-BHI)
+* International Journal of Control, Automation and Systems (JCAS)
+* Jordanian Journal of Computers and Information Technology
 * Knowledge and Information Systems (KAIS)
-* IEEE International Conference on Multisensor Fusion and Intelgration for Intelligent Systems (MFi)
-* International Conference on Artificial Neural Networks (ICANN)
-* IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
-* The International Joint Conference on Neural Networks (IJCNN)
+* Neurocomputing

 Program Committee of:
 * IEEE-CYBER 2018